-a) The employment process should be consistent with the internal Employment Policy, including with laws applicable in the relevant jurisdiction.

-- b) In the event of the emergence of even a potential conflict of interest, all such situations should be reported, clarified, and the persons affected by this conflict of interest appropriately excluded from the given process. - c) Key positions should be filled with persons whose integrity is documented and has not been undermined. - d) All new Employees and Associates should complete relevant training and be familiar with the internal policies binding in the Organization. - e) Violation of laws or internal rules by an Employee or Associate should be followed, without exceptions, by taking consequences and imposing relevant sanctions.
+- a) The employment process should be consistent with the internal employment policy, including with laws applicable in the relevant jurisdiction. - b) In the event of the emergence of even a potential conflict of interest in the employment process, all situations which can make any doubts should be reported, clarified, and the persons affected by this conflict of interest appropriately excluded from the given process. - c) Key positions should be filled with persons whose integrity is documented and has not been undermined. - d) All new Employees and Associates should complete relevant training and be familiar with the internal policies binding in the Organization. - e) Violation of laws or internal rules by an Employee or Associate should be followed, without exceptions, by taking consequences and imposing relevant sanctions.